 If you liked this project, take a look at its evolution, the Hammonator 2RVT.
 The 2RVT design adds tremolo and the much coveted pitch-shifting vibrato effect which can produce an incredible stereo effect when a second amp is used.
 This project also inspired the Lil' Tiger project, which uses the smaller Hammond AO-43 chassis as a starting point.

 See the Head-Fi.org The 6SN7 Identification Guide for just about everything known to mankind about 6SN7 tubes.
 Lastly, it should be possible to substitue other dual triodes for the 6SN7 tubes in this circuit.
 Medium power triodes such as the 6GC7/6FQ7 or 12BH7 should work in place of the 6SN7 without changing any bias resistors.
-These tubes are packaged in 9 pin miniature tube bases, so some chassis re-work would be required.
+These tubes are packaged in 9 pin miniature tube bases, so some chassis re-work or the construction of 9 pin to octal tube adapters would be required.